evmos/evmos/docs/developers/guides/wallet_integration.md

 #### Sign and Broadcast EVM Transactions

-Developers can use Metamask or Keplr to sign off on EVM transactions as well, to manage NFTs, exchange ERC-20 tokens, and more.
+Developers can use Metamask or Keplr to help users sign off on EVM transactions with either Ledger or software keys, to manage NFTs, exchange ERC-20 tokens, and more.

 ```js
 import { JsonRpcProvider } from '@ethersproject/providers';